Bouncing and collapsing universes dual to late-time cosmological models: Einstein frame-Jordan frame correspondence: Effects of linear perturbations

 \subsubsection{Numerical results in the Einstein frame}

 Let us first consider the evolution of perturbations in the Einstein frame.
-Cosmological perturbation in the presence of a canonical scalar field has been broadly studied, both in the context of inflationary models and dark energy models (see, for example,~\cite{mukhanov92, kodama.sasaki84} and references therein).
-For the perturbed Einstein frame metric~\eqref{eq:49} and the perturbed concordance field~\eqref{eq:56}, the Einstein field equation leads to~\cite{mukhanov92}
+Cosmological perturbations in the presence of a canonical scalar field has been studied broadly, both in the context of inflationary models and dark energy models (see, for example,~\cite{mukhanov92, kodama.sasaki84} and references therein).
+For the perturbed Einstein frame metric~\eqref{eq:62} and the perturbed concordance field~\eqref{eq:69}, the Einstein field equation leads to~\cite{mukhanov92}

 where $\nabla^2$ is the spatial Laplacian.
 Following the treatment of~\cite{mukhanov85, mukhanov92}, the above equation for a Fourier mode $k$ can be put in a relatively simple form,

 where the first order quantity $u$ and background quantity $\theta$ are defined as